Coupling Designs for Randomized Experiments with Complex Treatments: Introduction

 The coupling designs we introduce in this paper extend the basic mechanism of stratified randomization to complex treatment spaces by replacing treatment permutations within strata with general negatively dependent couplings that disperse treatment assignments across the treatment space $\suppf \sub \mr^m$.
-In addition to enabling covariate-balancing randomization in a much broader class of useful experiments, coupling designs also provide new insights into conventional stratified designs, and can even improve on such designs in classical settings by more efficiently trading off between the key forces of dispersion and match quality.
+To generate highly dispersed treatments, we combine coupling techniques from the Monte Carlo integration literature \citep{robert2004monte,Owen2013} with maps from optimal transport theory \citep{brenier1991polar,merigot2011multiscale,carlier2010knothe} that approximately preserve geometry, in the sense that nearby random inputs map to nearby treatments in the target space $\suppf$.
+In addition to enabling covariate-balancing randomization in a much broader class of experiments, coupling designs also provide new insights into conventional stratified designs, and can even improve on such designs in classical settings by more efficiently trading off between the key forces of dispersion and match quality.

-To generate highly dispersed treatments within matched groups, we combine coupling techniques from the Monte Carlo integration literature \citep{robert2004monte,Owen2013} with geometry-preserving maps from optimal transport theory \citep{brenier1991polar,merigot2011multiscale,carlier2010knothe}.